Super simple method to make an easy no sew burlap table runner. Anyone can do this because there’s no sewing required to make this burlap runner!

 I rounded up and cut my runner 3 1/2 yards long

-Pull 5 or 6 strings from all four sides so each side is fringed.
-Iron and that’s it!
-Now for the fun part.
-I’m showing you two ways to embellish the ends that hang from your table.
+- Pull 5 or 6 strings from all four sides so each side is fringed.

-First, pictured above, just gather the end together and tie with a piece of twine.
-Tuck something green and preferably fresh in the twine.
-I used rosemary sprigs but you could use anything.
-Bittersweet or colorful leaves would be especially pretty for fall and boxwood would be perfect for Christmas.
+First, pictured above, gather one end of the table runner together with your hands, and tie with a piece of twine.
+Repeat with the other end.
+Tuck something green, and preferably fresh, in the twine.
+I used rosemary sprigs, but you could use anything.
+Bittersweet or colorful leaves would be especially pretty for fall, and boxwood would be perfect for Christmas.

-Thread a piece of twine through the loop in the back of the bow and tie it to the ends of your runner.
+Thread a piece of twine through the loop in the back of the bow, and tie it to the ends of your runner.
 As you can see I left the rosemary still attached.
-I sort of like it peeking out from behind the bow.
+I like the way it peeks out from behind the bow.

-As always, the measurements are just guidelines.
+As always, all the measurements included in this post are just guidelines.
 Make your easy no sew burlap table runner any width or length you want.
-This look would be really pretty if you were serving a buffet from your table and could remove the end chairs.
-The version with the burlap bow is not practical for a real dinner party where someone will sit at the end of the table.
+The look above with the bow would be really pretty if you were serving a buffet from your table. and could remove the end chairs.
+The version with the burlap bow is not practical for a real dinner party, where someone will sit at the end of the table.
 The version with the twine (made a bit shorter in length) would work well for that.

 I know burlap isn’t for everyone, but I hope I made at least a few non-believers see the light!
 I’ll be back in a few days…until then be happy and safe.